ESTABLISHMENT OF PARENTAGE

 Judicial

-with the AGO to determine whether the judicial order precludes pursuing the
+Consult with the AGO to determine whether the judicial order precludes pursuing

-paternity of the husband (or ex-husband).
-If it does not, refer the case to the
+the parentage of the husband (or ex-husband).
+If it does not, refer the case to

 testing, and if he is not excluded, to modify the existing judicial order to